 Finance is an appropriate major for students who desire careers in corporate or personal financial planning or management.
-The 24-credit-hour major can be supplemented by the selection of electives to provide exposure to bank management, insurance, or real estate.
+The 24-credit-hour major can be supplemented by the selection of electives to provide exposure to portfolio management, entrepreneurial finance, international finance, or real estate.

 The purpose of the Finance Program at Dallas Baptist University is to provide a Christ-centered, high-quality education in finance-related topics by focusing on faith integration, excellence in classroom instruction, and competence-building activities to enhance student learning.